vansh2308/genetic-class-scheduler/README.md

-# Genetic Scheduler (NSGA-II)
+# SmartSchedule

-This project is a class scheduler based on genetic algorithms, specifically the NSGA-II (Non-dominated Sorting Genetic Algorithm II).
+This project is a class scheduler based on genetic algorithms, specifically the NSGA-II (Non-dominated Sorting Genetic Algorithm II) with Cuckoo Search Optimization & Simulated Annealing.
 It aims to solve the complex problem of creating optimal university class schedules by considering various constraints and objectives.

 <img src="./static/hero.png" width="100%" />